Texas flooding: What happened, what went wrong and what’s the death toll?

 Yes, Kerr County has historically seen flooding from the Guadalupe River.

+The river experienced major floods in 1936, 1952, 1972, 1973, 1978, 1987, 1991 and 1997, according to a guide prepared by the Guadalupe-Blanco River Authority, a Texas state agency dedicated to conserving the water resources of the river basin.
+The guide was created in collaboration with the Federal Emergency Management Agency, the leading US agency for disaster response and recovery.

-The flood over the weekend evoked memories of a disaster that occurred in July 1987.
+The flooding over the weekend evoked memories of a disaster that occurred in July 1987.
 That flood began as a storm in Mexico and moved across the border, hitting western Kerr County and dumping rain into the upper part of the Guadalupe.

 The 1987 flood also hit a summer camp, killing 10 teenagers at the Pot O’ Gold Christian Camp near Comfort, Texas, according to local media.